 “It doesn’t fit every job in every place, but when it works it’s way more efficient than walk-behind grinders,” Lakebrink says.
 His company uses Wagman Metal Products’ grinding equipment with his power trowels, a Multiquip Whiteman and a Wagman LP230.
 Most of his projects have been of the 20,000-square-foot and up variety, mainly big-box retail, with some smaller convenience store jobs in the mix.

-Lakebrink says grinding with power trowel systems produces heavy amounts of slurry, due to the volume of square footage processed so rapidly, so disposal needs must be taken into account.
+Lakebrink says grinding with power trowel systems produces heavy amounts of slurry.
+This is due to the volume of square footage you will process so rapidly, so you need to take disposal needs into account.
 The process also tends to “splash” more than conventional grinding, meaning protection of adjacent surfaces is high priority.

-Access to spaces to be processed such as doorways or other openings can present a challenge with power trowels, particularly the larger-sized machines, he says.
+Access to spaces for processing, such as doorways or other openings, can present a challenge with power trowels, particularly the larger-sized machines, he says.

 Efficiency and the potential for fatter profit margins are benefits for the general contractor and owner because of the brisk turnaround made possible with power trowel grinding systems.
 “It’s great for the bottom line but more important is that it gains time for the GC,” Lakebrink says.
 “It can cut the time in half.”

 Erich Wichter of GranQuartz, a supplier of power trowel machine accessories, says the use of power trowels for grinding/polishing currently remains a specialty used by a small portion of the polished concrete trade, but the numbers are climbing.

 “It’s a small percentage now, but as the larger companies start to add it, the smaller companies will follow suit,” says Wichter, Southeast regional sales representative for GranQuartz’s concrete division.
 The company is a distributor of grinding equipment offered by Superabrasive, the developer of the Trowel Shine system for power trowel concrete grinding/polishing.